Last updated 14 July 2020

 The shop is currently open until 1pm each day.
 They’re happy to put items aside for you, and you can call ahead on 770097 to place an order.

 As the shop is small, they’re serving customers from the doorway and contactless payment by card or mobile is preferred.
 The cafe is closed but they’re continuing to serve snacks and drinks.

-The shop can’t deliver groceries, but your Neighbourhood Volunteer may be able to do so for you.
+The shop can’t deliver groceries, but your Neighbourhood Champion may be able to do so for you.
 If you don’t know who yours is, there’s a list in the shop, or contact George West-Robinson.

 Newspapers can also be reserved, and delivered for £1 per week (on top of the cost of the papers).
 Again, you can call the shop to place your order.

 Grimsby fishmonger Paul Farrell (Farrell’s Fish) is back outside the Village Store and Cafe from 12 noon to 12.30pm every Wednesday.
 You can contact Paul on 07730 601644, email firstname.lastname@example.org